 I ended up on a short trip to Hong Kong thanks to the UnionPay folk and finally got to do some quintessentially touristy things like visit Lantau Island and Tsim Sha Tsui.
 I extended the trip on my own so I could update my Hong Kong Street Art post.

-It also gave me the chance to see more of Macao and I got to map out street art around Macao on assignment, which was a fun way to explore the territory!
+It also gave me the chance to see more of Macao and I got to map out street art around Macao on another assignment, which was a fun way to explore the territory!

 Taiwan 2: Taipei + Yilan (6 days)